yelicoder/pluralsight-spring-mongodb/README.md

 * @BeforeEach: setup data
 * @AfterEach: drop data
 * @SpringBootTest will instantiate listeners while @DataMongoTest will not instantiate listeners.
 If using @DataMongoTest, need create a @TestConfiguration class where the listerner is exposed as a Bean
-* @TestConfiguration class can also set a different database different from what is set by application.properties to insert data and do the testing
+* @TestConfiguration class can also set up a different database schema from what is set by application.properties to insert data and do the testing
 * @TestConfiguration is @Import before the testing class